How to Pay Back OSAP in 5 Easy Steps

 When do you start paying back OSAP?

-You need to start paying back your OSAP funding after 6 months from the end of your study period.
-So if you graduated in May, you’ll be making your first payment in November.
+You need to start paying back your OSAP funding six months after the end of your study period.
+For example, if you graduated in May, your first payment would be due in November.

-If you’re planning on going back to school for the following study term, you won’t need to start the payback process – as long as your school can confirm this enrollment and you’re either approved for full-time OSAP again or the Continuation of Interest-Free Status Program.
+If you’re planning to return to school for the following study term, you won’t need to begin repayment as long as your enrolment is confirmed and you’re approved for full-time OSAP again or for the Continuation of Interest-Free Status program.

-For instance, if you’ve decided to pursue a Master’s degree after graduation, you can apply for OSAP again, instead of paying back your loans at the 6-month mark.
-If you decide to switch degrees, you also won’t need to start paying back your loans (granted you’re back for the following study term).
+For example, if you decide to pursue a Master’s degree immediately after graduation, you can apply for OSAP again instead of starting repayment at the six-month mark.
+The same applies if you switch programs and return the following term.

 How to pay back OSAP